manasa-arun/python/content/en/Tips/bytes-built-in-functions-in-python.md

 ---
 title: "Python bytes() function syntax,usage and examples"
-description: "The `bytes()`function is a Built in function in python "
+description: "The 'bytes()' function is a Built in function in python "
 date: "2022-06-26T07:30:00+00:00"
 draft: false
 link: "python bytes() built-in function"